How to Make a Simple Pan Sauce at Home

 - Sauté your protein of choice until done.
 Remove from the pan and keep warm.

-- Turn the heat to medium high, and deglaze with a flavorful liquid, scraping the pan with a spoon to dissolve all the fond.
-Reduce by at least 1/3, to taste.
+- Turn the heat to medium high, and deglaze with a flavorful liquid like wine or fruit juice, scraping the pan with a spoon to dissolve all the fond.
+Reduce until there is couple of tablespoon left.

 - When the reduction is a bit syrupy, remove from the heat.